Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

 Yu 虞: ancient officials in charge of mountains and seas, guard, expect, surprise.

 Yu was the fief's name of King Shun's son or the name of King Shun's empire.

 Another version was that after the Zhou Dynasty was built, a royal member was granted a fief, and built the State Yu there.

 After the Zhou Dynasty was built, King Wu of Zhou found one of King Shun's descendants and awarded him a fief, where he built the State Chen.

-Today, Chen is one of the biggest Chinese Surnames, with over 63 million people using Chen.
+Today, Chen is one of the biggest Chinese family names, with over 63 million people using Chen.

 Tian 田: field, land, cultivation.

 A prince of the State Chen escaped to the State Qi, because of political conflict.

 Qi's lord, the Duke Huan of Qi (? — 643 BC), highly appreciated the prince's talent and granted him a place named Tian.

 Che 车: chariot, vehicle, ride.